FAQ

 Bring yourself and your family and learn a thing or two, and find a few perfect gifts at the vendor booths.

-Can I bring my dogs allowed at the NAHSS?
+• Can I bring my dogs?

-How and when can I register my sheep and stock dogs?
+• How and when can I register my sheep and stock dogs?

-Registration is NOW OPEN for 2025, follow the link to enter: https://showman.app/shows#/the-north-american-hill-sheep-show-2d43
+Registration is NOW OPEN for 2026, follow the link to enter: https://showman.app/shows#/the-north-american-hill-sheep-show-2d43

-For all other breeds, we encourage private sales!
+We encourage private sales!

-The North American Hill Sheep Show is an excellent meet-up place to buy/sell stock for the 2025 breeding season.
+The North American Hill Sheep Show is an excellent meet-up place to buy/sell stock for the 2026 breeding season.
 Lambs will be weaned by show time, and winners show their worth!

-Can I bring sheep just to sell?
+• Can I bring sheep just to sell?
 Can I sell sheep that are shown?

 Yes and yes!